 Yes, you can Clean Your Furnace!

-I know it can appear intimidating, but that noisy fire breathing tower of aluminum in your garage can in fact be serviced by the homeowner.
+I know it can appear intimidating, but that noisy fire breathing tower of aluminum in your garage can be serviced by the homeowner.
 Cleaning the furnace can also help when cleaning air ducts.
-The furnace collects dust, pollen and debris, which are allergens which could trigger asthma and other diseases.
+The furnace collects dust, pollen, and debris, which are allergens that could trigger asthma and other diseases.
 Furnace filters, like return air filters, can be disposable or permanent.
 Disposable filters require regular replacement while the permanent ones should be cleaned regularly.
 It is also common for your furnace to not have an air filter, so don’t be surprised if you can’t find one in your system.

 Before carrying out any cleaning, the system should be completely turned off at the breaker.
 Then you can remove the front access panels on your furnace and use your shop vac to suck out dust that has collected over time.
 If you want to do an extra thorough job you can remove the blower and clean it as well.
 We find it is very useful to use something like a feather duster to help dislodge dust and other particles from the furnace while vacuuming it.

 Why would I hire a professional air duct cleaner?

 I get it, on the surface, it seems like all you need is a shop vac and a new air filter, but your home also has dozens of feet of ductwork that you simply cannot access without special equipment.
 And sadly, the instant you turn that furnace back on and the air starts blowing through your home again, that dust is going to be re-circulated.
 So while a DIY duct cleaning will improve the air quality marginally, to get a complete cleaning and all the benefits of that you’d need to get into the ducts and clean them as well.
 Additionally, not everyone is comfortable with cleaning their furnace or air conditioner.
 It can be intimidating and even dangerous if you don’t know what you are doing.

 What does a professional do differently?